salma7483/octopus/README.md

 #name
 I'm Salma and I have a twin.

-elephants are cute, but dolphins are not.
+Elephants are cute, but dolphins are not.